itamarrosenblum/Task-Board-Project/README.md

 The logic was written using vanilla JavaScript

--Notes are saved in the local storage.
+- User inputs are saved in the local storage.

 The design was made by using vanilla CSS3:

--CSS Grid and CSS flexbox for the layout.
+- CSS Grid and CSS flexbox for the layout.

--CSS Animation for the notes fade-in effect.
+- CSS Animation for the notes fade-in effect.

 👉 &nbsp; For live preview, <strong><a href="https://taskboardproject.netlify.app/">Click Here</a></string>